justintanner/ra-103/README.md

 ## Rails Academy: Lesson 101 - Command Line Essentials

-This lesson covers all the basic command line tricks we'll need for this course.
+This lesson covers the basic command line tricks we'll need to do lessons on Rails Academy.

 ### Topics